Coherent coupling and non-destructive measurement of trapped-ion mechanical oscillators: Coupling Hamiltonian derivation

 \section{Coupling Hamiltonian derivation}

-We consider a mixed-species linear string consisting of $N$ ions with different masses $M_{n}$ and charges $Q_{n}$ $(n=1,...,N)$, trapped in a three-dimensional potential well $U_{0}(\textbf{r})$.
-We choose a coordinate system that is aligned with the principal axes of the equipotential ellipsoids that characterize $U_{0}(\textbf{r})$ near its minimum position, which we define as the origin of the coordinate system.
-As shown in Fig.~\ref{fig:fig1}\textbf{b}, $x$ and $y$ are defined by the control and rf electrodes, and $z$ is along the trap axis which runs parallel to the electrode edges.
+We consider a linear string consisting of $N$ ions, with possibly different masses $M_{n}$ and charges $Q_{n}$ for $n\in\{1,...,N\}$, trapped in a three-dimensional potential well $U_{0}(\textbf{r})$ formed by externally applied potentials.
+We choose a coordinate system $(x,y,z)$ that is aligned with the principal axes of the equipotential ellipsoids that characterize $U_{0}(\textbf{r})$ near its minimum position, which we define as the origin of the coordinate system.
+As shown in Fig.~\ref{fig:fig1}\textbf{b}, $x$ and $y$ point from the ion positions toward the control and rf electrodes, and $z$ is along the trap axis which runs parallel to the electrode edges.
 The coordinate origin is in the plane parallel to and midway between the electrode wafers and coincides with the minimum of the harmonic potential (black line) sketched in Fig.~\ref{fig:fig1}\textbf{c}.
 The coordinate axes line up with the eigenvectors of three groups of normal (decoupled) motional modes, with $N$ modes in each group that we will derive next.
-The total potential energy summed over ions at positions $\textbf{r}_n = (r_{x,n},r_{y,n},r_{z,n})^T$ is given by
+The total potential energy for $N$ ions in the potential well at positions $\textbf{r}_n = (r_{x,n},r_{y,n},r_{z,n})^T$ is given by